 A. WHAT INFORMATION WE COLLECT

-- Group Members: Program and Site Administrators and Teachers are members that register through a school, school district, childcare center, Head Start program, or other organization that has purchased a subscription from Teaching Strategies to use the Services.
-They provide us with their full name and e-mail address.
+- Group Members: Program and Site Administrators and Teachers are members who register through a school, school district, childcare center, Head Start program, or other organization that has purchased a subscription from Teaching Strategies to use the Services.
+They provide us with their full names and e-mail addresses.

-- Invited Guests: Parents and Others are members that register to use the Services in response to an invitation from another registered member.
-They provide their full name and e-mail address.
+- Invited Guests: Parents and Others are members who register to use the Services in response to an invitation from another registered member.
+They provide their full names and e-mail addresses.

 - Student Data is information that personally identifies a student and his or her Portfolio.
-The personally identifiable information includes first name, last name and date of birth.
+The personally identifiable information includes first name, last name, date of birth, gender and, where applicable, State Student Identification Number.
 Student Data is stored in online Portfolios.
 Each Portfolio includes Documentation and Checkpoint information.

 - Documentation: Teachers observe children in the classroom and gather documentation of their learning and development over the course of the year.
 Documentation can be notes, photos, videos, samples of children’s artwork, and observations from families about their child’s development.